The right upgrade sequence is gold

 After running the

-vendor/bin/rector process command your code should be updated.
-Re-check all changes and eventually update them to your requirements.
+vendor/bin/rector process command, your code should be updated.
+Re-check all changes and gradually update them to your requirements.

 Step 3: Upgrade Database schema

-To upgrade your project database schema you can use manual migration via SQLs, just as documented in the UPGRADE.md.
-Alternative you can use the DoctrineMigrationBundle.
-Alternatively the recommended
+To upgrade your project database schema you can use manual migration via SQLs, as documented in the UPGRADE.md.
+Alternatively, you can use the DoctrineMigrationBundle, or the recommended

 Step 4: Fix conflicting return types